Samuel-Lubliner/local-library-django-tutorial/notes/3-Using-Models.md

 ### `__str__()`
 - Python class method
-- Returns a human-readable string representation of the object
+- Provides a readable string representation of the object
 - The string represents individual records

 ### `get_absolute_url()`
-- Returns a URL for displaying individual model records
+- Generates a URL to view individual records of the model

 ## Model management